p2panda/handbook/spec/server-client/messages.md

 ## Encoding

-Even though all API requests and responses are encoded as JSON, the `create`, `update` and `delete` messages are encoded in [CBOR](https://en.wikipedia.org/wiki/CBOR) format to optimize processing and transfer speed between servers.
-Messages are strictly speaking Bamboo entry payloads and more interesting for the server than for the clients as they only consume already cleaned-up and structured data from the servers.
-Since the keypair signing the entry lives inside the client we have to do the CBOR encoding here.
+Even though all RPC API requests and responses are encoded as JSON, the actual `create`, `update` and `delete` messages are encoded in [CBOR](https://en.wikipedia.org/wiki/CBOR) format to optimize processing and transfer speed between servers.
+Messages are strictly speaking Bamboo entry payloads and more interesting for the server than for the clients.
+Clients only consume already "cleaned" and structured data from the servers.
+Since the entry gets signed by the keypair managed inside the client, we have to do the CBOR encoding here as well.

 ## Specification